Tbrennan6/IcelandicNow/docs/03_introduction-to-icelandic/03_the-infinitive-form.md

 Example 2: **To** bake
 Example 3: **To** talk

-From reading these verbs above, you have no idea who is doing the action or when it is taking place.

 In Icelandic, you can recognize the infinitive form by the word **að** appearing before the verb.

 Example 1: **Að** borða \